Current Section 8 Participants -- Our current Newsletter is available along with other important information and forms.

 The Housing Authority of the County of San Diego has programs for low-income households to help them pay their rent.
 A portion of the rent is paid on behalf of the families directly to their landlords.
 For a list landlords and units willing to participate in the rental assistance programs, go to our Available Units page.
 Be aware that families are not restricted to the units on this list.
 You may also look for units on your own.
 If you are looking for a unit to accommodate the needs of a person with disabilities, the Housing Authority is committed to provide services and resources to help you.
 The National Accessible Housing Clearing House and ForRent.com have information on accessible units.
 The Housing Authority is neither affiliated with, nor endorses the National Accessible Housing Clearing House or ForRent.com.

 HOUSING CHOICE VOUCHER PROGRAM - Eligible families selected off our waiting list can choose a unit in any area we serve that an owner is willing to join the program.
-They must pay at least 30% of their adjusted monthly income for rent and utilities.
-We will pay the rest to the landlord, as long as the total rent and utilities are at, or below a certain standard, called a payment standard.
-If the rent is too high, the unit may not be eligible for assistance.
-Click here to see a more in depth description of the Housing Choice Voucher Program.
+The family must pay at least 30% of their adjusted monthly income for rent and utilities.
+The Housing Authority pays the rest to the landlord, as long as the total rent and utilities are at or below a certain amount, called a payment standard.
+If the rent is too high the unit may not be eligible for assistance.
+Click here to see a more in-depth description of the Housing Choice Voucher Program.